Find Trade Colleges

 Coeur d'Alene, ID

-Out of the 5 schools in Idaho that were part of this year’s ranking, North Idaho College landed the # 5 spot on the list.
-Located in the small city of Coeur d'Alene, NIC is a public school with a small student population.
+A rank of #5 on this year’s list means North Idaho College is a great value for mechanic & repair technologies students working on their associate degree.
+Located in the small city of Coeur d'Alene, NIC is a public college with a small student population.

-In-state tuition fees for undergraduate students at NIC are $4,960 per year.
+The average tuition and fees for an in-state undergraduate at NIC are $4,960 a year.

-NIC not only placed well in our value ranking, but it is also #3 on our Best Mechanic & Repair Technologies Associate Degree Trade Schools in Idaho list.
+NIC also made our Best Mechanic & Repair Technologies Associate Degree Trade Schools in Idaho list, coming in at #3.

 Read full report on Mechanic & Repair Technologies at North Idaho College